tangentsoft/pidp8i/README.md

 *   An SD card containing [a compatible OS][os].

 *   This software distribution, unpacked somewhere convenient within the filesystem on the Raspberry Pi.
 We recommend that you unpack it somewhere your user has read/write access like `$HOME/src/pidp8i`.
-Since it installs as a system service, you might prefer `/usr/local/src` or `/opt/src`, though you'll have to adjust permissions for that.

-    The [old stable 2015.12.15 release][osd] required that you unpack the software into `/opt/pidp8`, but we now neither require nor recommend that.

 *   We require several tools and libraries that aren't always installed: